marimo-team/marimo/README.md

 - **reactive**: run a cell, and marimo automatically runs cells that depend on it
 - **interactive**: connect inputs like sliders, dropdowns, plots, and more to Python
-- **expressive**: dynamic makdown parametrized by UI elements, plots, or anything else
+- **expressive**: write dynamic makdown parametrized by UI elements, plots, or anything else
 - **Pythonic**: no callbacks, no magical syntax — just Python
 - **git-friendly**: notebooks stored as `.py` files